OutSystems/docs-product/src/setup-infra-platform/setup/possible-setups/ha-scalability/xrdr.md

 The following are some of the key concepts of cross-region disaster recovery:

-* **Automated failover and failback**
+* **Failover and failback**

-    * Failover: The automatic operations switch from the primary site to the secondary site during a disaster.
+    * Failover: The operations switch from the primary site to the secondary site during a disaster.

     * Failback: The process of returning operations to the primary site once it's restored.